 - Gradually mix in the beaten egg.

-- Add the warmed treacle, chopped sultanas, preserved ginger and ginger syrup.
+- Add the warmed treacle, chopped sultanas, cream, preserved ginger and ginger syrup.

 - Sift in the flour, bicarb and ground ginger.